Request handler for a function in Go

 // The response body must be returned as a structure that is automatically converted to a JSON document

-// that will be displayed on the screen
+// that appears on the screen.

 return &Response{